User0815/cosmomathica/README.md

 Makefile, which is located in the `ext` directory.
 Next, change into the `ext` directory and type `make`.

 CAMB uses the Intel Fortran compiler by default.
-Due to difficulties with linking the different object files, CAMB needs to be compiled with GNU gfortran.
+Due to compatibility issues with linking the different object files, CAMB needs to be compiled with GNU gfortran.
 When building the MathLink, CAMB's Makefile is automatically changed accordingly.